Conveyancing: England and Wales

 Under English law, agreements are not legally binding until contracts are exchanged.
 This affords both the advantage of freedom before contract, but also the disadvantage of wasted time and expense in the event the deal is not done.
+The Law Commission recognised in 2018 that electronic exchange of documents and electronic signatures are legally valid in relation to land transactions.

 The normal practice is for the buyer to negotiate an agreed price with the seller then organise a survey and have the solicitor (or conveyancer) carry out their searches and pre-contract enquiries.
 The seller's solicitor or conveyancer will prepare the draft contract to be approved by the buyer's solicitor.
 The seller's solicitor will also collect and prepare property information to be provided to the buyer's solicitors, in line with the Law Society's National Protocol for domestic conveyancing.
 When undertaking property transactions, the conveyancer's role is to carry out due diligence by submitting queries – known as conveyancing searches – about the transacted property.
 These are designed to uncover factors the estate agent or surveyor may not know about, which could impact the buyer's enjoyment of the property.

 It takes on average 10–12 weeks to complete a conveyancing transaction, but while some transactions are quicker, many take longer.
 The timescale is determined by a host of factors – legal, personal, social and financial.
 During this period prior to exchange of contracts (exchange being the point at which the transaction becomes legally binding) either party can pull out of the transaction at any time and for any reason, with no legal obligation to the other.
 This gives rise to a risk of gazumping and its converse, gazundering.
 Conveyancing is a component of the cost of moving house in the United Kingdom.